rafariossaa/k8s-training/daniel_dominguez/session02/exercise02/README.md

 # K8S-training.
 Session 02 - Exercise 02.

-The aim of this exercise is to congigure MariaDB as a StatefuSet deployment and add autoscaling to nginx-php deployment as an option.
+The aim of this exercise is to configure MariaDB as a StatefulSet deployment and add autoscaling to nginx-php deployment as an option.

 ## How to install this chart